mmomtchev/mmomtchev/AERIAL_SPORTS.md

 There is no official governing body and no regular competitions.

 It is (almost) always performed as illegal activity and there are few comprehensive studies on the fatality rates.
+The legal status of an airborne pilot is not very clear.

 Even if the activity has seen dramatic growth over the last decade, the very high risks involved limit the number of active practitioners.
 It is estimated that there are about 2,000 active jumpers in the world.